wingkwong/leetcode-the-hard-way/solutions/0000-0099/0005-longest-palindromic-substring-medium.md

 ## Approach 1: Manacher's Algorithm

 The most efficient solution is using Manacher's Algorithm to solve it in O(n).
-It is faster than other solutions because it exploits when a palindrome happens inside another palindrome.&#x20;
+It is faster than other solutions because it exploits when a palindrome happens inside another palindrome.

 ### C++